Cordova CLI Builder

 To test the installation, from Terminal, type node --version The version number should be displayed.

 a.
-From a Terminal window, enter npm install -g cordova.
+From a Terminal window, enter npm install -g [email protected].

 b.
 To verify proper installation, from a Terminal window enter cordova -v, the installed Cordova version will be displayed.

-From the PhoneGap App Builder, it is best to start a new PhoneGap Project to make sure you are using the latest project template files.
-These files change from time to time based on device operating system revisions or revisions to PhoneGap.
+From the Cordova App Builder, it is best to start a new Cordova Project to make sure you are using the latest project template files.
+These files change from time to time based on device operating system revisions or revisions to Cordova.
 Set the App Build Target to CLI.

 You can select a custom app icon (remember to use a 512px x 512px image) and splash screen or launch image.
 If nothing is specified a default icon and splash-screen will be used.

-Specify all of the required required plugins as you would for PhoneGap Build.
+Specify all of the required required plugins for your application.
 If you are using any plugins that require you to insert a hook, you will need to build the CLI version of the app and then edit the generated source code to include the hook per the plugin documentation.
 You can then run the Cordova CLI Builder again and update the app.

-Once all of the options have been set, select the Save / Launch PhoneGap CLI Builder button.
-The PhoneGap CLI Project Builder Window will appear.
+Once all of the options have been set, select the Save / Launch Cordova CLI Builder button.
+The Cordova CLI Project Builder Window will appear.

 Step 1 is to specify the Target Project Build Folder.
 This will be the root folder for the CLI generated files.
 If you have specified an Android build, a sub-folder will be created with the name of the app ID.
 If you have specified an iOS build, an iOS files sub-folder will be created with a naming convention of appid_iOS_Files.
 The iOS files generated need to be transferred to a Mac to build an iOS App